lbdremy/solr-node-client/README.markdown

 ##Examples

-Take a look in the folder examples.
+Take a look in the folder examples or [here](https://github.com/lbdremy/solr-node-client/tree/master/examples).

 ##Running Test
+Before to run the test, start the Solr Server.
     vows --spec test/*

-##TODO
- - Support sort for queries